Kattis/problem-package-format/spec/generators.md

 * `solution`
     * Type: **Command**
     * Optional invocation of a solution to be used to generate `.ans` files in this directory and its children.
-      Set to empty to disable generating `.ans`.
+      Set to empty to disable generating `.ans` files.
       (Useful for e.g. the `data/samples/` directory.)
       This must be an absolute path relative to the problem root.

       Solutions must write the answer to standard output, or take the `{name}` argument and write the answer file directly.
 * `visualizer`
     * Type: **Command**
-    * Optional invocation of a visualizer to generate visualizations for each test case in this directory and its children.
+    * Optional invocation of a program to generate visualizations for each test case in this directory and its children.
       This must be an absolute path relative to the problem root.
 Set to empty to disable.

        _Visualizers should take the `{name}` argument and write to `{name}.ext` where `ext` is a supported image extension._